DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 # CompTIA SY0-501 Security+ Study Notes

-## Part 1 - Threads, Attacks, and Vulnerabilities
+## Part 1 - Threats, Attacks, and Vulnerabilities
 ### Chapter 02 - Type of Attack Indicators
 * Each type of attack threatens at least one of the three security requirements: Confidentiality, Integrity, and Availability (the CIA of security).
 * Attacks on computer systems and networks can be grouped into two broad categories: attacks on specific software (applications or operating systems), and attacks on specific protocols or services.